-There's no need to use multiple programs to capture, edit and annotate screen grabs – this free software can do it all.
+There's no need to use multiple programs to capture, edit and annotate screen grabs – this free screen capture software can do it all.

 Snapping a screengrab is rarely as simple as just taking a picture of your desktop.
 There's a reason behind every screenshot – whether it's posterity, demonstration or preservation – which means each particular case needs something special.

 That's why we've selected our top five tools for doing more with your screenshots, like adding annotations and fancy adornments, using custom hotkeys, or even accurately capturing specific screen regions without the need to resort to additional software to get the job done.
-The days of hitting [PrtScn] and pasting your shot into Microsoft Paint are over.
+The days of hitting the Print Screen key and pasting your shots into Microsoft Paint are over.